Maker2019/SecondProject/README.md

-# SecondProject
+# Second Project
-Intro to GIT
+Intro to GIT.
+Introduction to GIT